dsjardim/fraud-detection-mlops/doc/bp-part-2.md

           retention-days: 5
 ```

+We begin by naming the workflow and defining when it will be triggered.
+Then, we specify the jobs and, for each job, we define the steps to be executed.
+You can think the steps as docker containers used to execute something.
+So, in each step we have to define the ```actions```, and here we are using 5 actions in total:
+- ```actions/checkout@v2``` checks-out our repository under workspace, so the workflow can access our project.
+- ```iterative/setup-cml@v1``` sets up CML in the workflow.
+- ```iterative/setup-dvc@v1``` sets up DVC in the workflow.
+- ```aws-actions/configure-aws-credentials@v1``` configures the AWS credential and region environment variables to be used in the workflow.
+- ```actions/setup-python@v1``` sets up a Python environment

+One of the jobs we have in the workflow we've created for this article, is called ```experiment-run-tests```, and within it, we set the actions specified before so that we can be able to run the DVC pipeline we've created previously.
+By doing that, our pipeline will be executed remotely and its outputs (the ```confusion_matrix.png``` and ```metrics.json```) will be used by CML to generate a report to be used in the decision-making process we mentioned before.

-So, whenever someone opens a Pull Request after modifying anything on the code, in addiction to the code diff, we will have visual information about the model performance after these modifications, such as improvements on metrics comparing to the ```master``` branch and also confusion matrix plots, both cases are illustrated in Fig. 1 and Fig. 2.
+Now, whenever someone modifies anything on the code and open a Pull Request, in addiction to the code diff, we will have visual information about the model performance after these modifications, such as improvements on metrics comparing to the ```master``` branch and also confusion matrix plots, both cases are illustrated in Fig. 1 and Fig. 2.

 <img src="./images/metrics_diff.png" alt="MetricsDiff" width="500"/>